 Is it mandatory to get a K-ETA when visiting Korea?

 Yes.
 If a person, who is a national of a K-ETA required country, does not have a K-ETA, he or she will not be allowed to board the flight or ship bound for the Republic of Korea.
+Children 17 years and younger, or adults 65 years and older don’t need to apply for a K-ETA.

 How long can I stay in Korea if I have a K-ETA?

 Generally up to 90 days, but the allowed period of stay may differ by nationality.
 The minimum amount of time is 30 days and the maximum is 3 months.
-Please check the K-ETA website to confirm your period of stay.
+Please check the K-ETA Website to confirm your period of stay.

 3: How To Apply For The K-ETA